Meet the Civic Science Fellows: 2021

 Daren R. Ginete is a trained microbiologist with background in infectious diseases, educational content development, and science advising.

 Over the years, Daren performed fundamental science research on mechanisms that drive infectious diseases, including how natural toxin reservoirs impact animal biodiversity and evolution.
-Before that, he worked in healthcare where he learned how human interactions and cultural attitudes influence prevention and treatment of infectious diseases.
+Before that, he worked in healthcare, where he learned how human interactions and cultural attitudes influence the prevention and treatment of infectious diseases.

 Recently, as the Infectious Disease Fellow at the Science Philanthropy Alliance, Daren worked on advising projects to increase philanthropic support for basic science research.
 He also currently serves as the Alliance lead on a shared interest group addressing diversity, equity, and inclusion within science philanthropy.